oracle-livelabs/converged/obaas/extend-mobile-app/extend-mobile-app.md

     $ <copy>git clone TODO/TODO</copy>
     ```

-Task 2: Run the application against your environmnet
+## Task 2: Run the application as-is against your environmnet

 1. Update the application to point to your Oracle Backend for Spring Boot instance